EthanJYK/EthanJYK.github.io/CLTvis.presentation/index.Rmd

 ---

-## Let's See How It Works: Sample Mean Plot panel
+## Let's See How It Works: Sample Mean Plot

 - You can also see the **Sample Mean Plot** panel on the bottom left.